xendan/pipelineapmexample/README.md

 ![But we actually have this](actual_result.png?raw=true "APM Kibana: Actual")

-It could also be OK for us not to have parent transaction, but have span following one after other, like
+It could also be OK for us not to have parent transaction, but have span following one after another, like

 ![It would be nice to have something like this](apm-example2.png?raw=true "APM Kibana: Other OK result")